 The Science for Life Laboratory is a joint effort between four Swedish universities, Karolinska Institute, The Royal Institute of Technology (KTH), Stockholm University and Uppsala University.
 The centre combines advanced technology with a broad knowledge in translational medicine and molecular biosciences.
 SciLifeLab is a new national strategic investment in life science research that demands large-scale and specialized infrastructure.
 SciLifeLab has the goal to become one of the leading research centres in the world within the areas of Health and Environment.

-The Genomics facility at Science For Life Laboratory is a national resource center for high throughput massive parallel sequencing and offers services to both academia and industry.
+The Genomics unit at Science For Life Laboratory is a national resource center for high throughput massive parallel sequencing and offers services to both academia and industry.

 Karolinska Institutet is one of the world’s leading medical universities.
 It accounts for over 40 per cent of the medical academic research conducted in Sweden and offers the country’s broadest range of education in medicine and health sciences.
 Since 1901 the Nobel Assembly at Karolinska Institutet has selected the Nobel laureates in Physiology or Medicine.